-Even today, bugs are portrayed in binary pairs: useful vs. harmful, cute vs. repulsive, diligent vs. lazy.
-These pairs reveal our attitudes towards the world of invertebrates.
-Scientific research warns us that they are indispensable in our ecosystem and that we should be very concerned about them disappearing in large numbers.
-According to some data, their population has already decreased by 75 per cent.
-More than half of plant and animal species are currently endangered but insects are doing the worst of all, which is especially alarming.
-Their decline can trigger a domino effect and bring about the collapse of the entire ecosystem.
+Even today, insects are often portrayed in binary oppositions: useful vs. harmful, cute vs. repulsive, diligent vs. lazy.
+These dichotomies reveal our attitudes towards invertebrates.
+Scientific research warns us that these animals are indispensable to our ecosystem, and we should be deeply concerned about their rapid decline.
+Some data indicates that their population has already decreased by 75 percent.
+More than half of plant and animal species are currently endangered, with insects faring the worst, which is particularly alarming.
+Their decline could trigger a domino effect, potentially leading to the collapse of entire ecosystems.

-In Bibaret JC210120 composition, Jata C surpasses the limited social and economic perception of insects to highlight and become aware of the meaning of insects within individual ecosystems and, at the same time, also look beyond the scientific framework.
-In the performance, the artists humorously juxtapose scientific knowledge with environmental facts and face them with absurd social biases.
-They listen to creatures that can complete body metamorphosis and cohabitate with other species in complex codependencies.
-They employ auditory cognition to introduce artistic insight in the form of speculative thought and creativity to promote our close co-existence with bugs and other arthropods.
+In the composition Bibaret, Jata C transcends the limited social and economic perceptions of insects to emphasise their significance within individual ecosystems while also looking beyond strictly scientific frameworks.
+The performance humorously juxtaposes scientific knowledge with environmental facts, confronting them with absurd social biases.
+The artists listen to creatures that undergo complete metamorphosis and cohabitate with other species in complex interdependencies.
+They utilise auditory cognition to introduce artistic insights in the form of speculative thought and creativity, promoting our close coexistence with bugs and other arthropods.

-Jata C invited Tomi Trilar, PhD, an established expert on invertebrates and bioacoustic, the Head of the Department of Invertebrate Zoology that manages the National Collection of Animal Sounds at the Slovenian Museum of Natural History to join their collaboration.
-The biologist provided some sounds of select insects from the extensive collection and collaborated with the artists during the conceptual phase of the work process.
-Bibaret JC210120 uses bioacoustic sounds recorded in the field by the artists themselves and the Slovenian National Collection of Animal Sounds, represented by Tomi Trilar, PhD.
+Jata C invited Tomi Trilar, Ph.D., an established expert on invertebrates and bioacoustics, who is the Head of the Department of Invertebrate Zoology responsible for managing the National Collection of Animal Sounds at the Slovenian Museum of Natural History , to join their collaboration.
+The biologist provided sounds of select insects from the extensive collection and collaborated with the artists during the conceptual phase of their work.
+Bibaret incorporates bioacoustic sounds recorded in the field by the artists and utilises the Slovenian National Collection of Animal Sounds, represented by Tomi Trilar, Ph.D.

 “Jamamaji (Antheraea yamamai) flutter, flitter, mostly inaudible since they fly with a low frequency – but the sound of their wings flapping against the leaves and branches can be heard… The turning of their chrysalises in the cocoons can be heard as spluttering, the same can be observed in other related species of saturniids – which is why once, when I received a package with chrysalises from another biologist and the postman did not find me at home, so he delivered the shipment to a lady shop owner in my area, they evacuated half of the street residents in my Berlin neighbourhood and called explosives experts, because that lady, who received the package in god’s name, heard the sounds and thought it might be an incendiary device.
 I could not get directly home on that day as the road was closed for pedestrians and traffic, while the Chief of Police called me a few days later when I returned to explain what has been going on…” (Dr. Boštjan Dvořák)